-Additionally if you liked the two paid courses, you might want to get on the pre-sale of the Advanced Gutenberg Development topics, which will be released at end of the year.
+Additionally if you liked the two paid courses, you might want to get the Advanced Gutenberg Development course, which goes beyond the basics.

 While I did not follow the exact learning roadmap outlined in this course (I took a longer path), it is in essence a short version of the path towards Gutenberg that I took.
 I therefore consider this the best possible approach for the available time frame.

 Beyond just the skill building, my hope is that this hands on approach learning process has eased any anxiety you might have had about Gutenberg.